 Saul (Paul) is an official witnesses of Stephen's death, after which he leads persecution against believers of Christ (Acts 8:1 - 4).

 Saul receives written permission from the High Priest to search in Damascus' synagogues for those who believe Jesus is the Messiah.
-He is also given the authority to arrest and bring these believers to Jerusalem for trial and punishment.
-(Acts 9:1 - 2).
-Accompanied by several others he travels to Damascus.
-As he approaches the city a burst of light suddenly appears and causes him to fall to the ground (Acts 9:3 - 4).
-He then hears the booming voice of Jesus saying: "Saul, Saul, why do you persecute me?"
-(Acts 9:4, NIV)
+His mission is to arrest Christians then bring them to Jerusalem for trial (Acts 9:1 - 2).
+Accompanied by a few others he travels to the city of Damascus.
+As he draws near the city a bright light appears (Acts 9:3 - 4).
+Jesus' booming voice then asks why Saul is persecuting him!
+(Acts 9:4).

-After three years in Arabia Paul journeys back to Damascus in the Spring of the year (Galatians 1:17).
+Paul goes back to Damascus in the Spring of the year (Galatians 1:17).

-Paul travels to Jerusalem and stays fifteen days (Acts 9:26, Galatians 1:18-19).
+Paul travels to Jerusalem and stays fifteen days.
 Although he tries to get to know other converted people in Jerusalem, the brethren are suspicious of him and stay away (Acts 9:26).
-Barnabas, a disciple known for encouraging others, takes him to the apostles and personally vouches for his converted character (Acts 9:27).
+Barnabas, a disciple known for encouraging others, takes Paul to the apostles and personally vouches for his converted character (Acts 9:27).